commenthol/configg/doc/documentation.md

 This contains the path to the directory containing your App-Configuration files.

-If environment variable or command line argument is not present the configuration points to the "config" folder of the current working dir (`process.cwd() + '/config'`).
+If the environment variable or command line argument is not present the configuration points to the "config" folder of the current working dir (`process.cwd() + '/config'`).

 If the path is relative (starts with a './' or '../') then the current working directory is used (determinated by `process.cwd()`)

+_This is disabled in v1.0.0 as this might cause problems when not installed using peerDependencies_
-The current value of `NODE_CONFIG_DIR` is not available through `config.common`.
-The setting is being deleted from `process.env` and `process.argv` for security reasons.
+~~The current value of `NODE_CONFIG_DIR` is not available through `config.common`.
+The setting is being deleted from `process.env` and `process.argv` for security reasons.~~

 ### NODE_ENV